 Transcript: Preventing Macular Degeneration with Diet

-This, is normal vision.
-This is with cataracts, this is with macular degeneration, and this is with diabetic retinopathy.
-And if left untreated they all can end up looking like, this.
+This is normal vision.
+This is with cataracts.
+This is with glaucoma.
+This is with macular degeneration.
+And this is with diabetic retinopathy.
+And if left untreated, they all can end up looking like this.

 Please consider volunteering to help out on the site.